The King Cruiser Wreck is a 85 metre long sunken car ferry

 Dive boats go to King Cruiser every day of the week as a part of a 3-dive combo with Shark Point and Koh Doc Mai.
 Shark Point can be substituted with Anemone Reef depending on the currents and weather conditions.

 All scuba diving dive sites are at the discretion of the tour leader on the day.
-Dive sites are selected based on the weather conditions, currents, safety and suitability to majority of divers on the boat.
+Dive sites are selected based on the weather conditions, currents, safety and suitability to the majority of divers on the boat.
 We cannot guarantee specific dive sites prior to the boat departing.